 The H200, produced in seven countries, is also known as the Ses’fikile or Quantum in South Africa.
 It comes equipped with i4 engines running petrol or diesel fuel, from 2.0ℓ to 3.0ℓ, ranging in power output from 67kW to 126kW, commonly paired with a five-speed manual transmission, with optional four-speed automatic transmission or four-wheel drive.
 Additionally, the Toyota HiAce H200 also moved the shift lever to the dash for easier access.

-For nearly a decade, the Nissan Caravan has outsold the Toyota HiAce, for a couple reasons: engine power and price.
+For nearly a decade, the Nissan Caravan has outsold the Toyota HiAce, for a couple of reasons: engine power and price.
 It is true that Nissan outclasses Toyota in the most commonly found models, which makes for good short-term sales.
-Nissan Caravan’s E25 was also granted an ANCAP (Australian New Car Assessment Program) Five-Star Crash Safety Rating, where the Toyota HiAce H200 was only granted a Four-Star rating.
+The Nissan Caravan’s E25 model was also granted an ANCAP (Australian New Car Assessment Program) Five-Star Crash Safety Rating, whereas the Toyota HiAce H200 was only granted a Four-Star rating.

 On the other hand, there is practically no other brand on the planet that can compete with Toyota’s record of reliable engines and transmissions.
-Toyota HiAce typically runs more expensive than the Nissan Caravan but, as always, you get what you pay for.
+The Toyota HiAce typically runs at a higher price than the Nissan Caravan but, as always, you get what you pay for.
 With proper maintenance, Toyota engines last longer and are more efficient.
 Additionally, as a people mover, the HiAce is more comfortable for passengers, thanks to better suspension characteristics and more interior space.